HCP-MAD:Heterogeneous Consensus-Progressive Reasoning for Efficient Multi-Agent Debate: Introduction

 \section{Introduction}

 With the development of Large Language Models (LLMs), Single-Agent systems (SAS) have demonstrated remarkable capabilities across diverse tasks ~\cite{kojima2022large,wan2023better,li2025fundamental}.
 Based on the general knowledge contained in LLMs, SAS employs a unified and straightforward reasoning process to generate responses to each task, albeit with limited capability for handling dynamic or highly complex tasks~\cite{mirzadeh2024gsm,jiang2024peek,guo2024large}.
-To address these limitations, some intra-agent enhancement strategies are proposed to guide intermediate steps, aggregate samples, or enable iterative refinement, \emph{e.g.,} chain-of-thought (CoT) prompting~\cite{wei2022chain}, self-consistency~\cite{wangself,liescape}, and self-reflection~\cite{madaan2023self}.
+Chain-of-thought (CoT) prompting~\cite{wei2022chain}, self-consistency~\cite{wangself,liescape}, and self-reflection~\cite{madaan2023self} further enhance SAS by guiding reasoning steps, aggregating samples, or enabling iterative refinement.
 Nevertheless, these approaches remain constrained by the limited diversity of reasoning, leading to poor performance.